qiboteam/qibolab/doc/source/main-documentation/platform.rst

 with its own :ref:`Experiment API <main_doc_experiment>` on diverse platforms.

-In order to do this, the main abstraction introduced is exactly the :class:`qibolab.Platform` itself, which is intended to represent a collection of instruments, suitably connected to the device operated as a QPU.
+In order to do this, the main abstraction introduced is exactly the :class:`.Platform` itself, which is intended to represent a collection of instruments, suitably connected to the device operated as a QPU.

 The handling of the instruments it will be mainly internal to the Qibolab itself, and it